mhshefat99/mhshefat-gsap-playground/README.md

-# Ultimate GSAP Workshop Starter
+# use this project to learn gsap animations